ILIAS-eLearning/ILIAS/src/UI/Component/Input/README.md

 # Input Handling in the UI-Framework

-The model used for implementing inputs in the UI-framework is build by five basic
+The model used for implementing inputs in the UI-framework is build by four basic
 blocks:

 * A *field* defines, which visual input elements a user can see, which constrains